Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Results

-We start by looking at global average RMSE and ACC, shown in fig. \ref{fig:forecast-skill-hres}-\ref{fig:forecast-skill-lres} and table \ref{tab:baseline-scores}.
-The upper panels of the figures show absolute values, whereas the lower panels show the difference to the base architecture.
-The base architecture has the next to lowest skill at all lead times, with only sphereconv\_densekernel performing worse (sphereconv\_densekernel is omitted from the difference panels in order to better visualize the difference between the other architectures).
-Sphereconv does consistently better than the base architecture.
-This holds for all lead-times, both resolutions and both for RMSE and ACC, except for day 1 on the lres data, where sphereconv is slightly worse than base.
-The improvement is however relatively small.
-Changing the kernel of the spherical convolution to the densekernel (higher kernel resolution in the latitude direction) degrades forecast skill to far below even the base architecture.
-Due to this negative result we decide not to test the (computationally expensive) dense kernel method on the high resolution data.
+We start by looking at global average RMSE and ACC, shown in Figs. \ref{fig:forecast-skill-hres} and \ref{fig:forecast-skill-lres} and Table \ref{tab:baseline-scores}.
+The upper panels of the figures show absolute values, whereas the lower panels show the differences relative to the base architecture.
+The base architecture has the lowest skill at all lead times and for all resolutions, skill metrics and variables considered here (we do not include here the two additional experiments described in Sect.
+2\ref{subsect:NN_architecture}), except for lead times of 6--8 days for RMSE of the low-resolution 850 hPa temperature.
+Sphereconv improves over the base architecture for all cases.
+This holds for all lead-times, both resolutions and both for RMSE and ACC.
+In many cases, the improvement is however relatively small.

-The hemconv architecture is better than the base architecture, and mostly also better than than the sphereconv architecture on the hres data, but on the lres data it is slightly worse than sphereconv at most lead times.
-The hemisphere convolution architecture with shared (flipped) weights (hemconv\_shared) outperforms the hemisphere convolution architecture with independent weights.
-The same holds when combining spherical convolution with hemisphere-wise convolution.
-Both hemisphere methods lead to an additional improvement on top of the spherical convolution, but sharing the flipped weights leads to the best result.
-The architecture with spherical convolution and hemispheric convolution with shared weights (sphereconv\_hemconv\_shared) is the best of all architectures on lres for all lead-times, and on hres up to day 4, with roughly equal contributions from the spherical convolution and from the splitting into hemispheres.

-Evaluating the hres forecasts on the lres grid instead of on the hres grid has only a small influence, with slightly lower errors than when evaluating on the hres data, but not changing the basic results (table \ref{tab:baseline-scores}).